 - 2.4.1.
-Drivers give consent to evidential tests for alcohol or other drug content of their breath as a condition to accepting installation-driving privileges.
-This consent applies when lawfully detained, apprehended, or cited for any impaired/intoxicated driving offense committed while driving or in physical control of a motor vehicle, regardless of the intoxicated driving incident.
-Failure to take or complete a lawfully requested chemical test will result in immediate suspension/revocation of driving privileges. - 2.4.2.
+Drivers give consent to tests for alcohol or drug content of their breath, blood or urine as a condition to accepting installation-driving privileges.
+This consent applies when lawfully stopped, detained, apprehended or cited for any offense committed while driving or in physical control of a motor vehicle in Japan or when stopped for any other lawful reason, e.g., entry to an installation or pursuant to an installation checkpoint, etc. Failure to take or complete a lawfully requested blood, breath or urine test, will result in immediate revocation of driving privileges. - 2.4.2.
 The primary evidential test conducted on this installation is the breath test in either portable or non-portable form factor.
-In cases of instrument malfunctions, blood will be the alternate means of testing.
+In cases of instrument malfunctions, blood or urine will be the alternate means of testing.
 Implied consent applies equally on and off the installation.
+This applies off base when refusing a breath test administered by Japanese Police.
 Implied Consent does not apply for the purpose of drawing blood.
-The use of the AF Form 1176, Authority to Search and Seize must be accomplished and authorized by the local magistrate.
+The use of the AF Form 1176, Authority to Search and Seize, must be accomplished and authorized by the suspect's Commander.
 374 SFS personnel will advise personnel suspected of driving under the influence (DUI) of the implied consent policy as follows: